Alvinna/aaa/content/species.md

 ## Ellakians
-Most recently discovered sentient species, purposefully reshaped themselves as human adjacent based off of human-derived signals, most human presenting individuals lose the ability to perform major shape-shifting, they will have chosen aesthetic features and limited reshaping abilities; also they are purple
+Most recently discovered sentient species, purposefully reshaped themselves as human adjacent based off of human-derived signals, most human presenting individuals lose the ability to perform major shape-shifting after adolescenec, they will have chosen aesthetic features and limited reshaping abilities; also they are purple

 ## Human